Polkadot-Community-Foundation/feedback-board/README.md

+> [!WARNING]
+> The following is a prototype, reference implementation, and proof-of-concept.
+This open source code is provided for research, experimentation, and developer education only.
+This code has not been audited, is actively experimental, and may contain bugs, vulnerabilities, or incomplete features.
+Use at your own risk.

 # Feedback Board

-> **Experimental Proof-of-Concept.** This is experimental code developed and published by Parity to explore decentralized application patterns on Polkadot.
+This is experimental code developed and published by Parity to explore decentralized application patterns on Polkadot.
 It is not a Parity product or service.
 It is provided as-is, with no guarantees of maintenance, support, network uptime, or fitness for any purpose.
 Anyone who forks or deploys this code does so at their own discretion and operates their own deployment independently.

 A decentralized sticky-note board on Polkadot.
 Pin your feedback, notes, or thoughts to a shared board — everyone using a remix of this app sees the same notes, because they all read from the same on-chain contract.